Andréa Mortensen, MFT

-I believe our unique identities and lived experiences inform our inner landscapes.
-Difficult emotions you may be feeling are often signals that highlight the parts of ourselves longing for connection, understanding, and attention.
-Together we will listen to these signals, build a safe haven for exploration, and create space for self-expression, openness, and growth.
+Our unique identities and lived experiences inform our inner landscapes, allowing us the opportunity to explore the various parts of our authentic selves.
+Difficult emotions you may be feeling are often signals that highlight the parts of yourself longing for connection and understanding.
+Together we will listen to those signals, build a safe haven for exploration, and create space for self-expression, openness, and curiosity.

-There’s a deep comfort that develops when we feel safe and supported; and this experience can be healing and transformative.
-Centering warmth and empathy, I embrace a collaborative, person-centered approach, while utilizing practical tools to best suit your needs.
+There’s a deep comfort that develops when we feel safe and supported, and this experience can be both healing and transformative.
+Centering open heartedness and empathy, I embrace a relational, person-centered approach, while utilizing practical tools to best suit your needs.
+Our focus will be to better understand and feel through your emotions, while making space for non-judgemental change.
+Every part of you is welcome here.
 I work with individuals, couples, and families who are navigating a variety of challenges and adjustment difficulties.
 As we collaborate, we will work towards creating healthy, more authentic ways of living.

-I hold a Masters in Marriage and Family Therapy from Manhattan College and have received training in Cognitive Behavioral Therapy (CBT), Mindfulness techniques, Emotionally-Focused Therapy (EFT), and The Gottman Method.
+I hold a Masters in Marriage and Family Therapy from Manhattan College and have received training in Cognitive Behavioral Therapy (CBT), Mindfulness techniques, and The Gottman Method.
 I have experience working with anxiety, stress, depression, grief, relationship challenges, racial identity, self-esteem, eating disorders, and attachment trauma.
-I aim to provide culturally-sensitive and affirmative care.
+I aim to provide culturally sensitive and affirmative care.

 I’m so glad you’re considering therapy, and I’d love to connect with you.
 Please feel free to contact me at (917) 382-9037, or message me through the form below.